-Community participation in the Fair was strong this year, allowing some key elements to see an increase in numbers.
+Community participation in the Fair was strong again this year, allowing some key elements to see an increase in numbers.
 One of the Fair’s greatest successes was the competitive livestock exhibits, culminating on the last day of the Fair with the Jack and Bernice Newell Junior Livestock Auction.
-This year’s auction had 153 lots, compared to 110 last year, and raised $93,625, a 36% increase over 2012.
-Competitive exhibits also saw a slight increase this year with the number of exhibitors up to 813 from 807 in 2012, and the number of entries up to 2,788 from 2,768 last year.
-“No other event showcases the talents of our community like the Solano County Fair,” commented Board of Directors President, Norma Placido.
+This year’s auction had 151 lots which, although down by two lots compared to last year, raised $108,695, a 16.1% increase over 2013.
+Competitive exhibits also saw an increase this year with the number of entries up to 3,389 from 2,788 last year, a 21.6% increase.
+“No other event showcases the talents of our community like the Solano County Fair,” commented Board of Directors President, Ray Bell.
 “From quilts to photography to canned goods and so much more, this year’s competitive exhibit entries represented the wealth of artistic and technical skills of the citizens of our home county.”

-It is anticipated that the Solano County Fair will be scheduled next year for the first Wednesday through Sunday of August, the same time period it has run for the last three years.
-The 2014 dates will be finalized by the Solano County Fair Board of Directors in the coming months.
+It is anticipated that the Solano County Fair will be scheduled next year for the same time period it has run for the last four years: the end of July through the first weekend of August.
+The 2015 dates will be finalized by the Solano County Fair Board of Directors in the coming months.
 The focus will continue to be on being the Fair of, by and for Solano County, and on being the best entertainment value of the summer.